cross-platform/dspatcher/README.md

 # DSPatcher
-Cross-platform graphical patching tool for DSPatch
+Cross-Platform Graphical Test Tool for DSPatch

-DSPatcher is a cross-platform graphical patching tool for creating complex DSPatch circuits via a simple, intuitive user interface.
+DSPatcher is a cross-platform graphical tool for testing DSPatch components.

-The DSPatcher project is made up of 3 parts:
+The DSPatcher project is made up of 2 parts:
-* DSPatch - An object-oriented, flow-based programming library written in C++.
+* QtPatcher - A cross-platform circuit drawing library.
-* QtPatcher - A generic circuit drawing library using the Qt framework.
+* DSPatcher - A graphical tool for building DSPatch circuits.

-* DSPatcher - A graphical tool for loading and routing DSPatch plugins.
+*Related projects:*

-DSPatch (https://github.com/MarcusTomlinson/DSPatch) is a powerful C++ flow-based programming library that allows you to create and route high performance data processing circuits.
+DSPatch (https://github.com/MarcusTomlinson/DSPatch) is a powerful C++ flow-based programming framework.

-DSPatchables (https://github.com/MarcusTomlinson/DSPatchables) is a repository for DSPatch component plugins.
+DSPatchables (https://github.com/MarcusTomlinson/DSPatchables) is a DSPatch component repository.